It4innovations/snailwatch/docs/index.rst

 Snailwatch
 ==========

-Snailwatch is a service that collects performance data from your code.
-It allows you to observe historical trends of your benchmarks and automatically notifies you if they show signs of performance regressions.
-It consists of a server that stores the measured results and a web dashboard that visualizes the measurements.
+Snailwatch is a service for continuously monitoring your app's performance.
+It collects measured results of your benchmarks and allows you to see historical overview of their performance in a web dashboard.
+When the performance of some benchmark drops, it can automatically notify you with the details of the regression.

 .. image:: pipeline.png
+    :align: center

 | To learn more about Snailwatch, read the :doc:`Overview <overview>`.

-Complete Snailwatch API documentation can be found :doc:`here <api>`.
+| Complete Snailwatch API documentation can be found :doc:`here <api>`.

 .. toctree::